 - You may use hand sanitiser as often as you like during your session.
-We would recommend use of sanitiser after each turn on the equipment.
+We particularly recommend use of sanitiser after touching your phone or water bottle.
 For safety reasons and to protect our equipment, please make sure any sanitiser is thoroughly rubbed in and your hands are completely dry before going back on the equipment.

-- We will no longer be able to provide shared studio rosin, so if you like using it then please make sure you bring some along.
+- We will no longer provide shared studio rosin, so if you like using it then please make sure you bring some along.

 - Please try to limit verbal communication to what is necessary and save catchups for a socially distanced walk in the park after training is finished.
 Evidence suggests that the virus spreads much more easily when a carrier is talking, laughing, shouting or singing.
 We’ll still have loads of fun, but for the time being it will need to be non-verbal fun as much as possible.
 Of course, if you need help then it’s important to communicate that to us.

 - Please don’t touch anything in the studio that you don’t need to touch… including each other!
 Please don’t give the instructors a reason to have to assist you out of a difficult situation.
 Now, more than ever, we’re relying on you to pace your progression to make sure you’re safe at all times.